The tallest tree of the state of Saxony in eastern Germany is a Norway spruce (Picea abies

 ) saplings and a few small red oak (Quercus rubra

 , naturalized).
 Probably fir has been an important component in the past but it has become rare in many parts of central Europe due to acid rain, oversized deer population and other reasons.
-I did not see any single adult fir.

 At the valley bottom, the main tree species are Norway spruce, beech, sycamore maple (Acer pseudoplatanus